kwaldenphd/eda-pandas/README.md

 - `.groupby()` follows a `split-apply-combine` pattern
 - `.value_counts()` can be a shorthand for getting the number of entries for each category in a field

-<blockquote>Q1: Using the titanic dataset (or another dataset), write code that calculates at least 3 unique summary statistics (.agg() counts as one).
+<blockquote>Q1: Using the titanic dataset (or another dataset), write code that calculates at least 3 unique summary statistics.
 Include code + comments for each.</blockquote>

 ## Creating New Columns Based on Existing Columns